jctemp/paper-gnn-shadewatcher/sections/03_concepts.typ

 The corresponding @eq-graph-context expresses the configuration.
 Note that the `ShadeWatcher` author called this graph a bipartite; however, we changed the name to avoid confusion with the mathematical definition of a bipartite graph.
 The authors intended to assemble a similar structure to a bipartite graph because it preserves the collaborative filtering signal @gnn-recommendation-2020 (the concept of user-item interactions).
-The meaning of a similar structure is that the context graph has partitions for entities; however, we do not constrain the interactions within the disjoint subsets.
+More precisely, the newly formed entity context graphs have subsets of entities like bipartite graphs; however, they do not constrain the interactions within the disjoint subsets.

 $
 cal(G)_C &= (cal(V), cal(E)) \